ankurchavda/data-engineering-zoomcamp/4_dbt/docker-setup.md

      ```
     - to test your connection.
 This shall output `All checks passed!` in the end.
     - Note: I had troubles running the above command in git bash.
 Others have also faced this [issue](https://github.com/docker/cli/issues/2204#issuecomment-636453401).
-    - Also, we change the working directory to the dbt project because `dbt_project.yml` should be in the current directory.
+    - Also, we change the working directory to the dbt project because the `dbt_project.yml` file should be in the current directory.
 Else it will throw `1 check failed: Could not load dbt_project.yml`